The Best Fonts and Size to Use on a Resume (Updated 2021)

 Your resume font is one of those things that can either support your message (I’m perfect for this position!) or send the wrong message (I’m too old/too young/too out of touch for this job).
-In this article, we’ll give you the 8 best fonts to use on your resume and how you can choose the right fit for your resume.
+In this guide, we share the inside secrets.
+We’ll give you the 8 best fonts to use on your resume and how you can choose the right fit for your resume.

-The fonts listed above–and detailed below–are all good, clean font choices.
-Any font with too many flourishes risks being illegible to the ATS (applicant tracking system).
-You want your font to come across as professional, not detract from your message.
+The fonts listed above – and detailed below – are all good, clean font choices.
+Of course, any font with too many flourishes risks being illegible to the ATS (applicant tracking system).
+So you want to avoid them at all costs.
+In short, you want your ideal resume font to come across as professional, not detract from your message.
+Luckily, we have you covered.
+Let’s take a look at the best fonts for a resume below.

 Expert Tip